idiotekk/unknown_contracts/notes/note_0.md

 - `pure`, won't read or modify contract's data
 - `payable`, can pay ether when calling this function

+### more about functions
+functions that modify contract data should not return values.

 ## basic types
 - `string`
 - `bool`